Gmail Now Rejecting Unauthenticated Email

 Understanding Email Authentication

-Email authentication is key to ensuring that email communications are secure and verified.
+Gmail authentication is key to ensuring that email communications are secure and verified.
 Both SPF and DKIM are an essential part of this process.

 SPF lets you define which hosts are authorized to send emails from your domain, preventing spammers from sending illicit emails.
-DKIM is an authentication standard using cryptographic signatures that verifies the authenticity of an email.
+DKIM is an authentication standard using cryptographic signatures that verify the authenticity of an email.
 Using this technology, Gmail can effectively distinguish between authentic and spam emails.

 Impact on Email Senders

-While Gmail’s new authentication policies are meant to keep out unverified emails, it’s also a wake-up call for legitimate senders who may need to adjust their practices to comply with the changes.
+While Gmail’s new email authentication policies are meant to keep out unverified emails, it’s also a wake-up call for legitimate senders who may need to adjust their practices to comply with the changes.
 This includes agencies and individuals that provide email marketing services and have to facilitate bulk email campaigns.

 1. Misconfiguration of DKIM and SPF records